 Profile: Fritz Zwicky's Extraordinary Vision

-If ever a competition were held for the most unrecognized genius of twentieth century astronomy, the winner surely would be Fritz Zwicky (1898–1974).
-A bold and visionary scientist, Zwicky was far ahead of his time in conceiving of supernovas, neutron stars, dark matter, and gravitational lenses.
+A bold and visionary scientist, Zwicky (1898–1974) was far ahead of his time in conceiving of supernovas, neutron stars, dark matter, and gravitational lenses.
 His innovative work in any one of these areas would have brought fame and honors to a scientist with a more conventional personality.
 But Zwicky was anything but conventional.
 In addition to his brilliant insights that turned out to be right, he also entertained notions that were merely eccentric.
 To his senior colleagues he could be arrogant and abrasive.
 He referred contemptuously to “the useless trash in the bulging astronomical journals.”
 He once said, “Astronomers are spherical bastards.
 No matter how you look at them they are just bastards.”
 His colleagues did not appreciate this aggressive attitude and, mainly for that reason, despite Zwicky’s major contributions to astronomy, he remains virtually unknown to the public.